Real effective exchange rate (index; broad definition; 64 economies) - Finland - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 Download Full Dataset (.xlsx)Latest updates.
-In Finland, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 99.17 (index) in July 2025, versus 98.70 in June.
-This represents an increase of 0.48 percent.
+In Finland, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) stood at 98.87 (index) in August 2025, compared to 99.17 in the previous month.
+This constitutes a decrease of 0.30 percent.

 Sample.
-This monthly time series has 379 observations.
-The series covers the period stretching from January 1994 to July 2025.
+This monthly series has a total of 380 observations.
+The series covers the span of time stretching from January 1994 to August 2025.

 History.
-Have a look at a few simple statistics we computed on the entire sample: the effective exchange rate had a mean of 103.20; it hit a maximum of 118.82 in April 1995; it hit a trough of 94.17 in August 2022.
+Check out a few statistics we calculated on the whole sample: the effective exchange rate reached a trough of 94.17 in August 2022; it hit a maximum of 118.82 in April 1995; it had a mean of 103.19.

 Latest values